fleetdm/fleet/docs/02-Deploying/03-Configuration.md

 configuration problems.

 ### Enabling SSO for existing users in Fleet

-To enable SSO for existing users as an admin, go to the Settings page, then click on the Users tab.
+As an admin, you can enable SSO for existing users in Fleet.
+To do this, go to the Settings page, then click on the Users tab.
 Locate the user you want to enable SSO for and on the actions dropdown menu for that user, click on "Enable single sign on".

 #### Okta IDP Configuration